 This diet removes trace amount of gluten.
-This is because a small portion of the celiac population react to trace amount of gluten in our food system.
+This is because a small portion of the celiac population need to remove trace amounts of gluten in our food system to heal.
 As a result, the Fasano diet is used to help these people heal and identify their triggers.

 This diet is extremely restrictive.
 It involves focusing on fresh food and eliminating most foods with a food label.
 It also involves avoiding eating out.

 This diet is so restrictive that it’s only used temporarily.
 The goal is to assess for what foods at high-risk for cross-contact may be triggering continued symptoms.

 A celiac dietitian will guide you through the steps of this diet.
 It’s never to be followed long-term.
 And following this diet without proper guidance and protocols can do more harm than good.
 So be sure to work with a specialized dietitian if you need to follow this diet.

 And again, it is critical that you have the basic celiac safety skills and knowledge before starting this diet.
 Something I teach in the Celiac Crash Course if you need it, but something your celiac dietitian should be able to educate you on over the course of several sessions too.